E.g., 06/30/2023

 • The letter N indicates that an estimate could not be provided by the Census Bureau because the number of sample cases was too small for this state.

-• Race and Hispanic origin: The Census Bureau made some improvements and changes in how respondents were asked about their race and Hispanic origin on the 2020 decennial Census form.
+• Race and Hispanic origin: In preparation for the 2020 Decennial Census, the Census Bureau has made some improvements and changes in how the respondents were asked about their race and Hispanic origin on the 2020 decennial Census form.
 The goal was to achieve a more accurate portrait of how U.S. residents self-identify.
-The same changes were implemented in the subsequent ACS as well.
-Note that the racial composition of the U.S. population in the 2021 ACS looks different from prior ACS years.
-For instance, the proportion reporting “two or more races” has increased, while the proportion of “white alone” decreased, reflecting both the growth of a more racially diverse population and the changes in questionnaire design.
-Race and Hispanic origin comparisons between the 2021 ACS and earlier ACS years or pre-2020 decennial Censuses should be made with caution.
+The same changes in the questionnaire design were implemented in the subsequent ACS as well.
+Note that the racial composition of the U.S. population in the current ACS looks different from pre-2020 data.
+For instance, the proportion of people who reported “two or more races” has increased, while the proportion of “white alone” decreased, reflecting both the growth of a more racially diverse population and the changes in the questionnaire design.
+Race and Hispanic origin comparisons between the current ACS and pre-2020 data should be made with caution, taking into account the changes in the questionnaire design.
 For more details, visit the Census Bureau’s Resource Library.

-• For “Median Age” and “Household Size”: Data for Alaska, Maine, Mississippi, Montana, North Dakota, South Dakota, Vermont, West Virginia, and Wyoming are from the U.S. Census Bureau's pooled 2017-2021 American Community Survey (ACS).
-Data for the United States overall and for the remaining states are from the 2021 ACS.
+• For “Median Age” and “Household Size”: Data for Alaska, Maine, Mississippi, Montana, North Dakota, South Dakota, Vermont, West Virginia, and Wyoming are from the U.S. Census Bureau's pooled 2018-2022 American Community Survey (ACS).
+Data for the United States overall and for the remaining states are from the 2022 ACS.

 • Region of birth: For 1990, 2000, and current ACS year, the total for the region of birth of the foreign born is different from the total foreign born.
 This is because the 1990 total excludes those who did not report a country of birth and those born at sea, while the 2000 census and the current ACS year totals exclude those born at sea.